csev/dj4e/assn/dj4e_ads1.md

     </nav>

-When you are dont, you should see an 'Ads' menu on the left and a 'Create Ad' link on the right just like the sample implementation.
+When you are done, you should see an 'Ads' menu on the left and a 'Create Ad' link on the right just like the sample implementation.

 Fun Challenges